pycontribs/pyrax/docs/cloud_loadbalancers.md

 * HTTP
 * HTTPS

-Health Monitors have a `attemptsBeforeDeactivation` setting that specifies how many failures for a node will be needed before the node is removed from the load balancer's rotation.
+Health Monitors have an `attemptsBeforeDeactivation` setting that specifies how many failures for a node will be needed before the node is removed from the load balancer's rotation.

 ### Adding a TCP Connection Health Monitor